comocamp/web/content/participation/index.md

     "Some of our most experienced community members introduce you to three different Collaborative Modeling (\"Como\") methods", "Join the Open Space, May 7<sup>th</sup>-8<sup>th</sup>",
-    "Bring your own topics, ideas and issues", "Snacks, lunches and dinners are covered"
+    "Bring your own topics, ideas and issues", "Snacks, lunches and dinners are covered",
-]
-bookingText = "Buy Now"
-bookingLink = "https://ti.to/collaborate-vienna/comocamp-2024/with/ecnpxliocpw"
+    "Bonus!
+Join the optional 'Hiking in the Wienerwald' on Ascension Day May 9<sup>th</sup>" ] bookingText = "Buy Now" bookingLink = "https://ti.to/collaborate-vienna/comocamp-2024/with/ecnpxliocpw"